Just 25km down the coastal highway from Split is the beautiful historic seaside town of Omiš.

 There are two fortresses in Omiš, and Mirabela Fortress is the more popular and better kept one closest to the city centre.

 It’s possible to hike up to the fortress, which overlooks the town, and from the top you can take in some incredible panoramic views of Omiš and the surrounding area.

 The fortress used to be a hideout for the pirates that frequented the area, although unfortunately most of what you can explore today is just ruins.

 Hiking up to the fortress can take anywhere between 45 minutes and 90 minutes depending on your skill level and fitness, and it’s a good idea to start early in the day before it gets too hot and too crowded with other tourists.

-Make sure to wear a suitable pair of hiking boots, or at the very least some close toed shoes, because the terrain is quite rocky with lots of sharp pebbles and small rocks covering the trail.
+Make sure to wear hiking boots or close toed shoes.
+The terrain is rocky with lots of sharp pebbles and small rocks covering the trail.